renesas-rz/meta-renesas/README.md

-The layer also requires the modified proprietary Graphics libraries and drivers.
+The layer also requires the modified proprietary Multimedia and Graphics libraries and drivers.